mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 He walked toward her and tried to lift her by the shirt, to which she promptly responded with a punch in the ribs.
 But his clothing was thicker than she imagined and it cushioned the impact of her hit.
 He calmly shrugged it off and threw her to the ground, then grabbed the bag again and lifted the blue-eyed maman out of it by hae hair, holding hae face over Melna's like a puppet.
 The blue light of hae eyes filled hey sight and illuminated his face as he spoke.

 "Let me tell you a story.
 A maman named Ginnu used to own this body, but Ginnu died trying to betray me.
-That guy turned all of them against me, so I did what I had to do.
-This _thing_ is the demon that woke up in hae body, an abomination to life.
+That damn idiot, Kipnu, he turned hae against me, so naturally I did what I had to do.
+But then this demon, this _thing_, woke up in Ginnu's body.
+It's a monstrosity, an abomination to life.
 I tried to kill it, but it _just won't die_!"

 Melna stared into the maman's eyes, and felt hae pain and her anguish.
 Thi wasn't dead, thi was alive.
 She backed away, still lying on the ground, and he dropped the maman hard on the floor.
 She searched in the dark for a weapon, but there was nothing but barrels and bags far too heavy to move.
 Ramne suddenly lunged for her but she dodged out of the way just in time and ran for the stairs to the upper deck.
 But before she could reach the top, a hand grabbed her ankle and sent her tumbling back down.